AgoraIO/Agora-WordPress/README.md

 5. Navigate to the Agora Word Press Settings page and input `App ID`, `App certificate`, `Customer ID`, and `Customer Certificate` keys

 ## Frequently Asked Questions ##

-## Screenshots ##

-1. View all channels and their short codes
-2. View and edit a broadcast channel's settings
-3. View and edit your Agora credentials

 ## Changelog ##